-Sexual violence and abuse is any unwanted behaviour or activity of a sexual nature which occurs without consent.
-Sexual violence and abuse incorporate many criminal acts such as rape, sexual assault, sexual touching, child sexual abuse, sexual harassment, exploitation, and grooming.

-Sexual violence and abuse are perpetrated throughout the world, in all countries, cultures and communities regardless of age, race, gender, sexuality, religion or social status.
-It can occur between family, friends, current or ex partners, acquaintances, strangers or online; however, in most cases, the perpetrator is known to the victim/survivor.
+Sexual violence is any unwanted behaviour or activity of a sexual nature which occurs without consent.
+Sexual violence incorporates many criminal acts such as rape, sexual assault, sexual touching, child sexual abuse, exploitation and grooming, and is perpetrated throughout the world, in all countries, cultures and communities regardless of age, race, gender, sexuality, religion or social status.
+It can occur between family, friends, current or ex- partners, acquaintances, strangers or online; however, in most cases, the perpetrator is known to the victim/survivor.

-Sexual violence and abuse may have taken place recently or happened some time ago (non-recent).
-It may be an isolated incident or have occurred more than once over a period of time.
+Sexual violence may have happened recently or some time ago (often referred to as non-recent assault/abuse).
+It may be an isolated incident or have occurred more than once over an extended period.

-Sexual violence and abuse are predominately perpetrated by men against women and girls.
-However, it is important to recognise that men and boys experience violence/abuse too.
+Sexual violence is predominately perpetrated by men against women and girls.
+However, it is important to recognise that men and boys experience sexual violence too.

-Sexual violence and abuse is rarely motivated by sexual gratification, it is about power and control.
+Sexual violence is rarely motivated by sexual gratification, it is about power and control.

-The impact and trauma of sexual violence and abuse varies - there is no right or wrong way to behave during or following and there are often no physical injuries.
+The impact and trauma of sexual violence varies - there is no right or wrong way to behave during or following and there are often no physical injuries.

-False allegations of sexual violence and abuse are rare.
-It is estimated that most people who experience sexual violence and abuse do not report to the police.
+False allegations of sexual violence is rare.
+Most people who experience sexual violence do not report to the police.

 It is never the victim/survivor's fault.
 Blame should always lie with the perpetrator.

-Experiences of sexual violence and abuse by people with learning disabilities
+Experiences of sexual violence by people with learning disabilities

-Research indicates that victims/survivors with moderate to severe learning disabilities are particularly vulnerable to sexual violence and abuse, disproportionately likely to be sexually abused, and less likely to disclose sexual violence and abuse where it has taken place.
+Research indicates that victims/survivors with moderate to severe learning disabilities are particularly vulnerable to sexual violence, disproportionately likely to be sexually abused, and less likely to disclose sexual violence and abuse where it has taken place.

-Multiple challenges can prevent people with learning disabilities who have experienced sexual violence and abuse from accessing support and/or reporting their experiences, with common barriers including:
+Multiple challenges can prevent people with learning disabilities who have experienced sexual violence from accessing support and/or reporting their experiences, with common barriers including: